btholt/complete-intro-to-react-v8/lessons/06-special-case-react-tools/A-error-boundaries.md

 This will also catch 404s on our API if someone give it an invalid ID!

 A component can only catch errors in its children, so that's important to keep in mind.
 It cannot catch its own errors.
 Let's go make a wrapper to use on Details.js.
-Make a new file called ErrorBoundary.js
+Make a new file called ErrorBoundary.jsx

 ```javascript
 // mostly code from reactjs.org/docs/error-boundaries.html